ctedijanto/swift-spatial-prediction/README.md

-# swift-spatial
+# SWIFT Spatial Prediction

-Spatial analyses of trachoma in the SWIFT study
+Code and public data to conduct spatial and prediction analyses on data from WUHA, one of the SWIFT trials [NCT02754583](https://clinicaltrials.gov/ct2/show/NCT02754583).